Programs

 Huntington, WV 25701

-The scenic, but isolated environment of Southern West Virginia coupled with the somewhat fatalistic culture of the rural Appalachian people presents a considerable challenge to improving access to health care and resources that support healthy lifestyles.
-However, the ADSM project has helped diabetes health care professionals in the area to become advocates, not only for individual patients, but also for the system changes needed to provide the resources and support people need for healthy self management.
+The scenic, but isolated environment of Southern West Virginia coupled with the somewhat fatalistic culture of the rural Appalachian people presented a considerable challenge to improving access to health care and resources that support healthy lifestyles.
+However, the ADSM project helped diabetes health care professionals in the area to become advocates, not only for individual patients, but also for the system changes needed to provide the resources and support people need for healthy self management.

 Summary